EmanueleRsp/BGG-BGA-Scraping/data/temp/README.md

 # BGG-BGA-Scraping/data/temp/

-In this directory temp scraped data (usernames) and the original csv file are saved.
+In this directory temp scraped data (usernames) is saved.